jschaf/mccc/battle/hammelburg.md

 and several infantrymen succumbed to the heavy fire. [@Baum1945NotesTask, 1]  Two men made it across the bridge prompting the Germans to blow the bridge.
-With no way forward, Baum began the precarious task of withdrawling an amored formation under fire.
+With no way forward, Baum began the precarious task of withdrawing an armored formation under fire.
 Baum returned to Langenprozelten and started North to find another crossing .
 Fortune returned to Baum as a wayward propaganda team from Seventh Army bumped into the column as it moved North.
 Baum